nxt-insurance/nxt_schema/README.md

 - Allow to disable validation when applying
     --> Are there attributes that should be moved to apply time?

-- Make index of array nodes available through application
 - Make combinations of validations work with monads kind of implementation
 - Should we have a global and a local registry for validators?
-- How do we want to deal with nil values?
-    --> Probably global option(s) would be nice
-    --> Probably should not be ok with nils by default

 - Do we need all off in order to combine multiple schemas?
 - transform keys
 - Check how we can use constructors to create structs
 - Introduce Coercible error that wraps dry errors
-    - Should we allow anything callable as types?

 ## Installation